FedEx Express: Current fleet

 Note: "F" stands for freighter aircraft.
 "SF" stands for special freighter aircraft, which are converted from passenger aircraft.

-FedEx Express operates the world's largest cargo air fleet with more than 650 aircraft, and is the largest operator of the Airbus A300, ATR 42, Cessna 208, DC-10/MD-10, and the MD-11.
+FedEx Express operates the world's largest cargo air fleet with more than 650 aircraft, and is the largest operator of the Airbus A300, ATR 42, Cessna 208 and the McDonnell Douglas MD-11.
 The company took delivery of the last Boeing 727 built in September 1984 and the last A300/A310 built in July 2007.
 To be able to respond to changing freight demand quickly (i.e. more cargo that can fit on an aircraft), or to prevent cargo from being stranded on aircraft grounded with mechanical problems, FedEx Express tends to keep a number of empty or underloaded aircraft (usually five) in the air during the overnight to "sweep" the US.

 In 2007, FedEx revealed plans to acquire 90 Boeing 757-200SFs.
 Because production ended in 2005, FedEx was left with no choice but to acquire secondhand aircraft from other airlines to replace its aging Boeing 727 fleet, at a cost of US$2.6 billion.
 The 757's debut for revenue service was on May 28, 2008.
 The last Boeing 727 was retired on June 21, 2013, after 35 years of service with FedEx.

 FedEx Express was scheduled to be the launch airline for the Airbus A380 freighter, having ordered ten for delivery between 2008 and 2011 with options on ten more.
 The company had planned to introduce the first aircraft into service in August 2008 for use on routes between hubs in the United States and Asia.
 Faced with A380 delays of more than two years, FedEx canceled these orders and replaced them with an order for 15 Boeing 777Fs with an option for 15 more, to be delivered from 2009 through 2011.
 FedEx has said that Airbus will allow it to transfer its nonrefundable deposits to purchases of future aircraft, and has stated it may consider the A380F when the A380 program is less affected by construction delays.
 In December 2008, FedEx postponed delivery of some of the 777s: four were to be delivered in 2010 as previously agreed, and four more in 2011, rather than the 10 originally planned.
 Delivery of the remaining aircraft was postponed to 2012 and 2013.
 In January 2009, FedEx exercised its options to buy 15 more 777 freighters and acquired options for a further 15.